shcaba/The-Album-Rater/README.md

 The last two metrics based on percentages adjusts for albums that have more songs (e.g., double-albums).

 Rankings of each album are determined on each of the above matrics.
-The overall ranking metric is the weighted average of the above 5 metric rankings with the following default weighting: 0.4,0.2,0.05,0.3,0.1
+The overall ranking metric is the weighted average of the above 5 metric rankings with the following default weighting: 0.4,0.25,0.05,0.25,0.05
 This weighting upweights stone cold classics and overall quality of the album based on percentages.

-The final ranking is based on the overall ranking metrics.
+The final ranking is based on the overall weighted ranking metrics.

 # Ranking outputs
 A table of each metric ranking, the ranking score and overall rankings are provided in a sortable table.
+A second table provides a summary score for each band or artist submitted.

 A comparison plot is also provided comparing the ovearll ranking with the ranking metrics.
 If this follows the one-to-one line, then there is a clear differentitaion among the compared albums.
 If there are major deviations from the one-to-one line, then it may show the albums are more similarly ranked than the final rankings show.
 A cluster analysis is performed using the Kmedians package to look for clustering of ranks among the 5 metrics.
-Point colors show the distinct clusters found via the k-medians cluster appraoch.
+Point colors show the user defined number of distinct clusters found via the k-medians cluster approach.

 # Additional explorations
 A variety of other explorations can be made with the output: